How we pick our products

 In this latest article of our supplements guide, we introduce you to a very topical subject: using probiotics.
 Commonly found in supermarkets, pharmacies and herbalists, these products are often recommended for people suffering from intestinal disorders, such as abdominal bloating or flatulence.
 But do you actually know how they work?

 Probiotics help you restore the balance of your microbial flora if you are under stress, have a poor diet, or take too much antibiotics.
 However, you will require some knowledge if you want to use this very delicate supplement successfully.

 - 1 Key Facts

-- 2 Ranking: The best probiotic supplements in the market
+- 2 Our selection: The best probiotic supplements in the market

 - 3 Shopping Guide: Everything you should know about probiotics

 - 3.1 What are probiotics exactly?

 - 3.2 What are the criteria of probiotic supplements?

 - 3.3 What are the benefits of using probiotics?